CloudKlass/AVD/Instructions/Labs_EntraID/05_LAB_Create_custom_session_host_images_by_using_image_templates_StandAlone.md

     $subscriptionId = (Get-AzSubscription).Id
     ```

-1. Run the following command to create the role definition of the new custom role including its assignable scope value and store it in the **$jsonContent** variable (make sure to replace the *random* placeholder with the same string you identified in the previous task):
+1. Run the following command to create the role definition of the new custom role including its assignable scope value and store it in the **$jsonContent** variable :

     ```powershell
    $jsonContent = @"
     {
-      "Name": "Desktop Virtualization Image Creator (random)",
+      "Name": "Desktop Virtualization Image Creator",
       "IsCustom": true,
       "Description": "Create custom image templates for Azure Virtual Desktop images.", "Actions": [